ezeslucky/dockly/README.md

+ ### Features

  Dockly includes multiple features to make your life easier.

 - **Applications**: Deploy any type of application (Node.js, PHP, Python, Go, Ruby, etc.).
 - **Databases**: Create and manage databases with support for MySQL, PostgreSQL, MongoDB, MariaDB, and Redis.